matthias314/micro-latex-plugin/README.md

 ### Autocompletion

+  - When you press `TAB` after `\` followed by letters, the partial macro name is autocompleted based on the macros used in the file.
   - When you press `TAB` at the end of the argument to `\ref{}`, it is autocompleted based on the labels defined in the file (with `\label{}`).
     This also works for some other macros besides `\ref`, see below.